 You might know of heroic figures during WW2 eg Irena Sendler, Oskar Schindler, Raoul Wallenberg, Varian Fry and Nicholas Winton but 1921 seems very early for heroic gestures.
 Many thanks to my South African friends for bringing this story to my attention.

 Two questions became critical: How could the orphans be rescued from a war-torn region, and would the South African government create any difficulties in admitting them?
-Ochberg quickly met Jan Smuts, prime minister between 1919–1924, who gave the children entry visas.
-Smuts could have sunk the rescue plan in an instant, had he chosen to.
-His support was essential and warmly welcomed.
+The Prime Minister, General JC Smuts immediately granted permission to land.

 As reports of the Jews' plight continued to arrive in South Africa, the size of the tragedy became clearer.
 100,000-150,000 Jewish men, women and children were slaughtered by Ukrainian nationalists and another 400,000 Jewish orphans were starving.
 The next step was for someone to travel to Eastern Europe and make arrangements on the spot.
 Ochberg agreed to go.
 For two months Ochberg travelled by train, wagon and on horseback around the Pale, looking for orphaned children.
 The Ukrainian children knew only that "The Man From Africa" was coming and he was going to take some of them away to a new home, on the other side of the world.